RobotComponents/RobotComponents-Documentation/docs/Code Generation/Declarative Actions/Speed Data.md

 ## **Input Parameters**

 **Name (N):** Defines the name of the speed data based on a text value.
-Each speed data name needs to be unique.
+Each speed data name needs to be unique or empty.
 The first letter shouldn’t be a number.
 Don’t use special characters.
 The variables names will be updated based on the list or datatree structure this component generates.

 **TCP Velocity (vTCP):** Defines the velocity of the tool center point (TCP) in mm/s as a number value.